 Aim

-To provide the students with an understanding of the principles, design and analysis of the electronic threats to radar systems and how radar systems may be protected.
+To provide you with an understanding of the principles, design and analysis of the electronic threats to radar systems and how radar systems may be protected.

 Syllabus

-Radar EA: Jamming techniques and strategies; SJNR calculations; range-gate and velocity-gate pull-off; angle deception against monopulse trackers; deception and decoy techniques; DRFMs
+• Radar EA: Jamming techniques and strategies; SJNR calculations; range-gate and velocity-gate pull-off; angle deception against monopulse trackers; deception and decoy techniques; DRFM,

 Intended learning outcomes